orbitalquark/textadept/docs/api.md

 Parameters:

 - *v*:  Value to assert.
 - *message*:  Optional error message to show on error.
-The default value is "assertion failed!".
 - *...*:  If *message* is a format string, these arguments are passed to `string.format()`.